 “I think sir, he’s a little luny,” replied Ginger Nut with a grin.

-“I would prefer not” he replied, with his back still towards me.
+“I would prefer not to” he replied, with his back still towards me.

 He remained silent.

-Bartleby defies conventional explanations.
+Bartleby defied conventional explanations.
 Initially, with a superficial examination, his obstinate refusals could be rationalized or could be overlooked and perhaps more would be learned that would place his quirky refusals within the boundaries of eccentric but not insane behavior.
-But as his story progresses, we learn that beneath the façade of unhealthy habits lurks a kind of madness.
+But as his story progressed, we would learn that beneath the façade of unhealthy habits lurked a kind of madness.